apache/druid/docs/content/Tutorial:-Loading-Batch-Data.md

 }
 ```

 Okay, so what is happening here?
 The "type" field indicates the type of task we plan to run.
 In this case, it is a simple "index" task.
-The "granularitySpec" indicates that we are building a daily segment for 2013-08-31 to 2013-09-01.
-Next, the "aggregators" indicate which fields in our data set we plan to build metric columns for.
+The "parseSpec" indicates how we plan to figure out what the timestamp and dimension columns are.
+The "granularitySpec" indicates that we are building a daily segment for 2013-08-31 to 2013-09-01 and the minimum queryGranularity will be millisecond (NONE).
+Next, the "metricsSpec" indicate which fields in our data set we plan to build metric columns for.
 The "fieldName" corresponds to the metric name in the raw data.
 The "name" corresponds to what our metric column is actually going to be called in the segment.
 Finally, we have a local "firehose" that is going to read data from disk.
 We tell the firehose where our data is located and the types of files we are looking to ingest.
 In our case, we only have a single data file.

 Let's send our task to the indexing service now: